Jutho/TensorOperations.jl/docs/src/index.md

 complicated tensor expression is deconstructed.

- 1. **addition:** Add a (possibly scaled version of) one tensor to another tensor, where the indices of the both arrays might appear in different orders.
+ 1. **addition:** Add a (possibly scaled version of) one tensor to another tensor, where the indices of both arrays might appear in different orders.
 This operation combines normal tensor addition and index permutation.
 It includes as a special case copying one tensor into another with permuted indices.
  2. **trace or inner contraction:** Perform a trace/contraction over pairs of indices of a